Baldea-Group/DySMHO/README.md

 git clone https://github.com/Baldea-Group/DySMHO
 ```

-## Demo
+## Demo and instructions for use

-Demonstrations for different dynamical systems are included in the [DySMHO/notebook](https://github.com/Baldea-Group/DySMHO/tree/main/DySMHO/notebook) directory.
+Detailed demonstrations for different dynamical systems are included in the [DySMHO/notebook](https://github.com/Baldea-Group/DySMHO/tree/main/DySMHO/notebook) directory.
+The directory also includes scripts used to compare the perfromance of DySMHO agains prior works in the literature.

-## Instructions for use